 - Enjoy lean proteins that were raised in humane conditions and seafood that is wild caught.

-- Enjoy dairy that is unsweetened and pasture-raised.
+- Enjoy dairy that is unsweetened.
 Skip the pre-shredded cheese which contains anti-caking agents and shred it yourself.
-Sweeten yogurt yourself.
+For, example, sweeten yogurt yourself.

 Also, enjoy plant-based meals as much as possible and drink lots and lots of water.